neon-bindings/rfcs/text/0000-jsbox.md

 * `Lock` does not prevent overlapping memory regions
 * Multiple [`Lock`](https://docs.rs/neon/0.4.0/neon/context/struct.Lock.html) can be created allowing aliased mutable borrows

-# Unresolved questions
+# Open questions
-[unresolved]: #unresolved-questions
+[open]: #open-questions

 - ~Should we implement this for the legacy backend?
 We likely will not since this is a brand new API.~
-- Is it acceptable to let `JsBox::new` panic since it only fails when throwing or shutting down?
+- ~Is it acceptable to let `JsBox::new` panic since it only fails when throwing or shutting down?~ Similar to other types `JsBox` will panic if the VM is is throwing.
 - Implementing `std::ops::Deref` depends on type checking prior to calls to `ValueInternal::from_raw` because it cannot fail.
 Missing a check is not unsafe, but could result in a panic.

+## `Lock` and `Borrow` APIs

+Neon has an existing API (`Lock`) for "locking" the VM and allowing borrows to native data.
+The `Lock` API allows borrows to two types of data:

+* `JsArrayBuffer`
+* Rust data wrapped in a `JsClass`

+When comparing the `Lock` API to `JsBox` there is an important distinction:

+* Rust data (`JsBox`) can be protected by Rust's Cell invariants, so we don't need to worry about reborrows via VM re-entrancy
+* C/C++ data (`JsArrayBuffer`) can't be protected by Rust's Cell invariants, so we do need to worry about reborrows via VM re-entrancy.

+Since the plan is to implement the classes using `JsBox`, the `Borrow` API that requires `Lock` will only be used for `JsArrayBuffer`.
+We may want to consider moving it from `neon::borrow::Borrow` to `neon::binary::Borrow` to clarify the relationship.
+Additionally, `Lock` / `Borrow` requires the following improvements for soundness:

+* Fix issue with the incorrect pointer being hashed for `JsArrayBuffer`
+* Enhance the `Ledger` to support regions of memory since `JsArrayBuffer` may overlap